2:1 Fitness Landscape

 Rather than continue to pick on FAANG stocks, let’s quickly examine how pay day loans can be made drastically more efficient with distributed ledger technology to drive home just how fundamental the shift to ledger based value creation can be in this new fitness landscape.

-What a worse way to pray on the poor than to charge exorbitant rates for short term bridge loans when they can’t make ends meet.
+What a worse way to pray on the poor than to charge exorbitant rates for short term bridge loans when people can’t make ends meet.
 However, as any student with a basic corporate finance class under their belt can tell you, these exorbitant rates are perfectly rational for unsecured non-recourse debt.
 As every defaulter drives the rates everyone else pays for unsecured debt higher, investors must be compensated for the additional risk that their capital might not be returned.

 In this respect, the current fitness landscape looks something like a local high for those that have access to economies of scale capital that allow them to amortize the cost of bad debt across enough repayments.